-Exciting news is on the horizon for Hamilton fans.
-This Friday, PBS will be airing 18 songs from the show performed by the original case members as part of the documentary film, Hamilton's America.
+The exciting news is on the horizon for Hamilton fans.
+This Friday, PBS will be airing 18 songs from the show performed by the original cast members as part of the documentary film, Hamilton’s America.
 Hamilton is the newest blockbuster musical on Broadway.
-Written by Lin Manuel Miranda, this hip hop musical showcases the colorful and politically charged life of Alexander Hamilton, American statesman and one of the Founding Fathers of the United States.
+Written by Lin Manuel Miranda, this hip-hop musical showcases the colorful and politically charged life of Alexander Hamilton, an American statesman and one of the Founding Fathers of the United States.

 Additionally, Hamilton was an influential interpreter and promoter of the U.S. Constitution.
 We owe a great deal of gratitude to Hamilton for championing the Constitution at a time when this vitally important document was not highly popular.
 Hamilton, along with James Madison and John Jay, authored the Federalist Papers, a series of 85 essays promoting the ratification of the Constitution.
 While Madison and Jay certainly contributed, of the 85 essays, 51 were penned by Hamilton.
 It is greatly because of Hamilton’s influential writings and keen mind that the Constitution was eventually adopted, a document that has truly stood the test of time.

 Learn About Hamilton the Musical

 To learn more about Hamilton, the musical, visit http://www.hamiltonbroadway.com/.